mui/material-ui/docs/data/material/experimental-api/css-variables/usage.md

 The new provider has light and dark mode by default.
 It stores the user's selected mode and syncs it with the browser's local storage internally.

-You can use the hook, `useColorScheme`, to read and/or update the mode programmatically:
+You can create your own interface and use the hook, `useColorScheme`, to read and/or update the mode programmatically:

 ```jsx
 import {